wine99/wine99/README.md

 **Fun facts**:
 - I Love basketball but I don't watch NBA
 - I love music but I sucks at singing
+- I want to learn how to write
 - I would try any new sports
-- I do not enjoy reading very much
-- I enjoy sitting around doing nothing
+- I enjoy strolling or sitting around doing nothing
 - I find languages are interesting

 **Devices**: